dacarson/Govee-exporter/README.md

 ### Common Issues

 **Permission denied accessing Bluetooth adapter**
-- The script requires elevated privileges to access Bluetooth
+- The script uses the `bleak` library which typically requires fewer permissions
-- Use one of the permission setup options above
+- Try running without sudo first, then use the permission setup options if needed
 - Check that Bluetooth is enabled: `bluetoothctl show`

 **Service fails to start**